 - Watershed | Using a model, students populate a watershed with buildings, animals, vehicles, and wetlands.
 They then discuss different types of point source and non-point source pollution and add these to the model as well.
 When the educator “makes it rain” on the model, students can observe how the pollution enters our waterways.
 Educators then guide a discussion about what each student can do to help alleviate the strains of human activities on the watershed.

 - Oysters | Students learn about the life cycle and importance of oysters in the Delaware Bay, including their ability to clean water, their ability to build reefs, and their historical importance to the economy of the Bayshore region.
 A variety of native mollusk shells are described and explored by students.
 Educators guide the students in a live dissection of an oyster, where they can see firsthand the anatomy of this important keystone species.

 - Water Chemistry | Students obtain a sample from the local waterway.
 Using a variety of different methods, they are guided through the process of measuring several parameters, including dissolved oxygen, pH, salinity, temperature, nitrate, phosphate, and turbidity.
 Each measurement is discussed, and students use this information to make an assessment of the health of their local waterway.

 - Wetlands | Students learn the important role that wetlands, specifically salt marshes, play in a healthy coastal environment.
 Using an onboard wetlands aquarium (when available), they can observe and touch the flora, fauna, and mud from the marsh.
 Students play a metaphor game using various household objects to represent some functions of the salt marsh.
 Educators discuss the different types of wetlands, the environment within the marsh, and how wetlands benefit life on land and in the water.

 Pricing and Availability

 Education Sails occur each Saturday morning during our sailing season.
-Tickets are only $20-$30 per person!
+Tickets are $50 per person!
 Find tickets here.